 Not so fast.
-If you haven’t yet listened to the 2021 update of “Marketing to Government Agencies and Prime Vendors”, presented by Govology Co-Founder Carroll Bernard, you may not be as ready as you think.
+If you haven’t yet listened to the most recent update of “Marketing to Government Agencies and Prime Vendors”, presented by Govology Co-Founder Carroll Bernard, you may not be as ready as you think.
 The first question might be, “Have you developed and proven a repeatable marketing and sales process?”

+We spend most of our time at Duwel Dev assisting businesses in developing and executing these repeatable processes.
 For those of you who weren’t able to attend, here are the cliff notes and my “2 cents.”

 The Big Picture